TYPO3-Extensions/cobj_xslt/Documentation/Reference/Index.rst

 .. container:: table-row

    Property
-         [i].stdWrap
+         transformations.[i].stdWrap

    Data type
          stdWrap

    Description
          stdWrap properties for the current transformation.
+Executed before the result is passed to the next transformation and/or written to a file.

 .. container:: table-row